Use the create reverse task feature

 3. Start the reverse instance.

-1. On the Data Synchronization Tasks page, click the ID of the reverse instance.
+1. On the Data Synchronization Tasks page, find the newly created reverse instance.

-2. In the Actions column, click the 更多设置 icon and select Start Reverse Task.
+2. In the Actions column for the target instance, choose 更多设置 > Start Reverse Task.

 4. After the production database is restored, perform the following steps to switch your services back to the production database and resume the synchronization tasks.